phunware/maas-location-ios-sdk/README.md

 Installation
 ------------

 The easiest way to use PWLocation is via CocoaPods.
-Simple add `pod PWLocation` to your `PodFile`.
+Simple add `pod PWLocation` to your `Podfile`.
 Alternatively:

 The following Phunware frameworks are required:
 ````